gerner/stellarpunk/designs/save_load.md

     * InterfaceManager: nothing really...
     * Interface: nothing really...

+# Metadata

+* save file format version
+* code version of the game that was saved
+* code version of the game at start
+* if the save file has debug info
+* date of save
+* estimated ticks (how many ticks during load for progress meter)
+* timestamp of the game
+* how many times we've saved this game
+* how many times we've loaded this game

 # Serialization Architecture

 Could have every object responsible for serializing itself. e.g.